Heritage: The Kaman SH2G(A) Super Seasprite

 The tale of what went right – and wrong – is a fascinating one, and worthy of recording on these pages.
 Marcus Peake remembers the story.

-On 17 January 1997 Australia’s then Minister for Defence, Ian McLachlan, announced the RAN would acquire 11 Kaman SH-2G(A) Super Seasprites to equip its eight Anzac Class Frigates.
+In January 1997 Australia’s then Minister for Defence, Ian McLachlan, announced the RAN would acquire 11 Kaman SH-2G(A) Super Seasprites to equip its eight Anzac Class Frigates.
 He also announced that further orders would be considered for future needs and to support the prospective Offshore Patrol Combatant.

 Project Sea 1411 – the Super Seasprite acquisition – was born of a need to acquire helicopters for the RAN’s Anzac class frigates.
 These were due to enter service in 1996 but no dedicated aircraft had been included in the purchase.